The Ghost of Hope: Background

 According to The Residents' spokesperson Homer Flynn, the group had wanted to create a train-inspired album for a long time, and were pushed to do so by one member in particular.
 Despite this insistence, the group hadn’t been able to find an entry point for the concept until 2013, when someone suggested making an album on historical train wrecks.
 The group liked the idea and began searching for a book on the subject through Amazon, before eventually landing on Death by Train, a Kindle collection of 50-60 newspaper articles detailing train wrecks written between the late 1800s to the early 1900s.
 Eventually, the Residents selected 10-12 of these articles to base the album upon.
 The group loved the elegant language of the period and wanted to contrast it against the horror of the events it was describing.

-Speaking in character as "Charles Bobuck", Hardy Fox stated that he had written the music for the album in 2014 and that the recording process was delayed by constant touring commitments.
+Speaking in character as Charles Bobuck, Fox stated that he had written the music for the album in 2014 and that the recording process was delayed by constant touring commitments.
 Fox had intended to have the album finished by spring of 2015 and released in September of that year.
-He had also planned to help his replacement Eric Drew Feldman arrange a live version in the fall of that year, but since their Shadowland tour continued to push The Ghost of Hope aside, Fox left the group out of boredom.
+He had also planned to help his replacement Eric Drew Feldman arrange a live version in the fall of that year, but since the Shadowland tour continued to push The Ghost of Hope aside, Fox left the group out of boredom.
 The Shadowland tour lasted from May 2014 to July 2016.
 After the album's release, Fox (again speaking as Bobuck) said, "There are bits and pieces that I remember having written scattered through it.
 My playing is minimal."